ETEFS/ETEFS_Mini/0_ETEFS_Mini White Paper.md

 This is the key component of ETEFS_Mini.
 It implements transparent file encryption by a file system minifilter driver.
 It decrypts data while an application loads data from disk and encrypts data while an application writes data to disk.

 ## 4 Product Features
+### Implementing in kernel mode
+The core module of ETEFS_Mini is implemented in kernel mode.
+The minfilter framework is highly recommended by Microsoft.
+It is very convenient to intercept the file I/O requests and insert encryption module on file system stack.